GraphicAudioCoder/MicroSuono/docs/Node.md

 ## Process Methods

 **processControl()**
-- Called once per block, before audio processing
+- Called once per block, before events and audio
 - Receives map of control input values by port name
 - Updates internal node state (e.g., frequency, gain)
 - Can write to control output map

+**processEvents()**
+- Called once per block, after controls, before audio
+- Receives map of event queues by port name (each queue = vector of Events)
+- Can generate output events at any time during the block
+- Each event has `sampleOffset` for sample-accurate timing
+- Example: Generate "trigger" event when condition is met

 **process()**
 - Called once per block for audio processing